CiscoVE/DirectoryBundle/README.md

 If you need more than the basic `search()` method provided by the default repository, you can define your own query repositories in your application-level bundles.
 Simply extend the default repository and use the `repository` key as shown in the configuration example above to let the `cisco.ldap` service know what class it needs to instantiate.

 The default repository class you will need to extend has a `$link` property that you can provide to PHP's `ldap_*` functions when writing your custom repository methods.

+## Performing an LDAP bind with specific RDN and password

+If you do not configure a default RDN and password, or if you want to use different ones in your code somewhere, you can do that in two ways.

+1. Specify the configured directory name when calling `getRepository()`, and add the RDN and password as further parameters:

+    $repository = $this->get( 'cisco.ldap' )->getRepository( 'main', $bindRdn, $bindPassword );

-It also provides a `bind()` method for binding to a specific RDN and password combination.
+2. Use the repository's `bind()` method for binding to a specific RDN and password combination:

+    $repository->bind( $bindRdn, $bindPassword );

+That's all.